coders-school/modern-cpp/module3/12-recap.md

 ## Recap

-Mention as many keywords / topics from this session as you can
+Mention as many keywords/topics from this session as you can

 * <!-- .element: class="fragment fade-in" --> r-value and l-value referencesss
 * <!-- .element: class="fragment fade-in" --> Move constructor and move assignment operator